 And yet, they stuck with me.

 Moreover, they allowed me to be myself.
 They let me assign the games my way.
 They let me (within reason) to stick it to unruly parents and abusive coaches, in a manner that bothers most other sports programs because after all, "those parents are the customers!"
-Furthermore OGP has always recognized our autonomy and never made us feel subservient to their program.
-Open Gym Premier is our client, not our "boss," a distinction that safe to say, most other programs do not understand.
-Most assignors are just the lap dogs of the clubs they assign.
-I never felt that way with Open Gym Premier.
+Furthermore OGP has always recognized the referees' autonomy and never made them feel subservient to their program.

 Part of getting to enjoy this free rein is by virtue of our quality, but a major part of it is also Open Gym’s incredible sense of loyalty and the fact that their program is rooted in idealism — therefore they respect and recognize our own.
 OGP set out to change the culture of youth sports; Ref Union set out to change the culture of grassroots officiating.
 Two grand visions dependent on one another for success, which we've both been fortunate to enjoy.